ericlewis/swift-playdate/README.md

 Use swift to build games for the Playdate simulator.

-This repo consists of two folders:
+### This repo consists of two folders:
-- Example, which holds the example playdate application
+- [Example](Example): swift package that bundles up a playdate app
+	- You will primarily work in this folder, it can be opened with Xcode.
+	- This is also where you will be executing the build script
-- Playdate, which holds the C API & Swift wrapper
+- [Playdate](Playdate): swift package for the C API / swift wrapper
+	- Unless you are building out the swift wrapper, there is little reason mess with this.

-Some things to know:
+### Some things to know:
+- Requires whatever the latest Xcode is.
 - This has only been tested on M1 mac.
-- This expects the SDK folder to be in the default location.
 - This is only useful for exploring what using swift with playdate might be like, you cannot build for device (yet).
-- This is highly experimental and likely to change.
+- This is highly experimental and likely to change and is the swift wrapper is barely started.
-- If you are having trouble, the `C_API` folder in `Headers` is supposed to be symlinked to the one in the SDK folder, just relink.
+- You will need to fix the symlink in `Playdate/Headers`, since they cannot be relative & I am unsure about distributing the headers (we need a better way!).
-- You can compile in Xcode, but won't produce a dylib, just use the build script in example for now, hopefully we can use spm plugins to automate.
+- You can compile in Xcode, but won't produce a dylib (maybe archive does?), just use the build script in `Example` for now, hopefully we can use spm plugins to automate.
+- You will likely need to kill the simulator between runs, it doesn't seem to pick up on changes very well.
+- I like using this command: `./build.sh; open swift.pdx`